-Editor’s Note: The interruptions shall not interrupt RRC signalling or ACK/NACKs related to RRC reconfiguration procedure [2] for SCell addition/release or MAC control signalling [17] for SCell activation/deactivation command.
+Editor’s Note: The interruptions shall not interrupt RRC signalling or ACK/NACKs related to RRC reconfiguration procedure [2] for SCell addition, release and hibernation or MAC control signalling [17] for SCell activation, deactivation and hibernation command.
 How to specify this is FFS.